calacuda/network-notifier/README.md

 $ python3 main.py
 ~~~

-If you determinded and or adventurous, you can even try to set up a system service.
+If you're determinded and or adventurous, you can even try to set up a system service.
 There's
 an idea